 We know these topics can be really awkward for parents, too.
 AwkTalk gives parents, guardians and other trusted adults resources to help them start these awkward, but crucial, conversations.

-AwkTalk is brought to you by a partnership between CelebrateOne (City of Columbus) and Nationwide Children’s Hospital, in collaboration with Columbus Public Health and Planned Parenthood of Greater Ohio.
+AwkTalk is brought to you by a partnership between CelebrateOne (City of Columbus) and Columbus Public Health, in consultation with medical professionals from Nationwide Children’s Hospital.
 Our goal is to provide medically accurate, comprehensive and inclusive teen reproductive health education and connect teens to resources, ultimately reducing unintended teen pregnancies in Columbus, Ohio.

 Reproductive health education provides a wide variety of benefits for Central Ohio teens: and it benefits our communities, too.
 By reducing unintended teen pregnancies, we also work to reduce infant mortality rates.